katiewalkerfurniture/katiewalkerfurniture.github.io/about.md

 Since 1994, my designs have been recognised with many awards and pieces can be found in public galleries and private collections worldwide.
 My work ranges from the light, witty ‘Weight & see’ cheval mirror through commercial commissions to art based sculptural pieces such as the ‘Winged’ seat.

 Collaborations with other workshops has brought with it the opportunity to work with a number of retailers, designing pieces for their ranges.
-These clients include Benchmark furniture, Heals and John Lewis plc.
+These clients include Gaze Burvill, Benchmark Furniture, Heals and John Lewis plc.

 I have an uncompromising commitment to quality, a rigorous approach to the process of design and I am passionate about keeping the industry alive.

-All pieces are hand made in the UK using only the finest quality materials.
+All pieces are hand made in the UK using only the finest quality materials sourced with care.